How to Record Audio from Browser Easily (Chrome& Firefox Audio Recorder)

 Extra Tips – How to Select the Optimal Audio Format for Output?

-When it comes to choose the best audio format for your audio file, there is much left to be discussed.
+When it comes to choosing the best audio format for your audio file, there is much left to be discussed.
 In general, audio formats can be divided into these 3 types: lossy formats, lossless formats and uncompressed formats.
-To help you get the best quality of your audio recordings, VideoSolo Screen Recorder provides 4 audio formats for users to choose, namely MP3, AAC, M4A, and WMA.
+To help you get the best quality of your audio recordings, VideoSolo Screen Recorder provides 4 audio formats for users to choose from, namely MP3, AAC, M4A, and WMA.
 They mainly employ lossy compression but are able to deliver decent sound quality.
 Then, we will clarify these four audio formats here for your reference.

-Advanced Audio Coding, also known as MPEG-4 AAC, is a kind of lossy and compressed audio format but sounds generally better than MP3.
+- AAC - Advanced Audio Coding, also known as MPEG-4 AAC, is a kind of lossy and compressed audio format but sounds generally better than MP3.
 Usually, a 256kbps AAC sounds better than a 320kbps MP3.
 It's used for Apple Music streaming, iTunes, YouTube, etc.

-Basically, we recommend MP3 as the format container when it comes to record music or long interviews from your web browser because it enjoys a widely-used compatibility and creates a smaller file size.
+Basically, we recommend MP3 as the format container when it comes to recording music or long interviews from your web browser because it enjoys widely-used compatibility and creates a smaller file size.
 But if you care about sound quality, formats such as M4A and AAC are also popular and their compression won’t cause much loss in quality.
 Therefore, details in the audio can be well kept.

 All in all, recording browser audio is not a difficult task as long as you get a powerful Chrome audio recorder like VideoSolo Screen Recorder (opens new window).
-Browser extensions such as Chrome Audio capture are also reliable tools for recording audio from web tabs.
+Browser extensions such as Chrome Audio capture and online tools are also reliable tools for recording audio from web tabs.
 Hope this article can really help you!